Baldor (BALDOR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Baldor Historical Price

-According to the latest data gathered on Baldor live price page, the current price of Baldor is 12.9USD.
+According to the latest data gathered on Baldor live price page, the current price of Baldor is 12.38USD.
 The circulating supply of Baldor(BALDOR) is

 In the past 24 hours, Baldor has shown a price movement of